FabioValtech/react-sms-comparison/README.md

 - feels dangerous to use (direct side effects on data changes)
 - remember to change the state, not the snapshot
 - not very good performances (comparable to redux) when avoiding rerendering

+## Hookstate
+- nested state changes of an array item do not prevent the rest of the items components to be re-rendered.
+- no boilerplate
+- can't avoid unnecessary rerenders
+- state can be arbitrarily composed

 ## sNotes // open questions
 - Remix, no sms needed as useLoadData takes care of it ??? - Remiy useLoadData takes care of server-state, for local applications you still want to manage shared state somehow.